DIAGNOSTIC IMAGING

 Home Care After I-131

-The owner must sign and retain the provided instruction sheet for post I-131 treatmhome care at the time of discharge.
-Restrictions include minimizing contact with the pet, especially for the first two weeks, handling of the cat and waste products with latex gloves for 6 weeks, and special waste storage procedures for the first two weeks.
+The owner must sign and retain the provided instruction sheet for post I-131 treatment home care at the time of discharge.
+Restrictions include minimizing contact with the animal, especially during the first two weeks, handling the cat and waste products with latex gloves for six weeks, and following special waste storage procedures for the first two weeks.

 Scroll to Top